datatogether/reading_datatogether/notes/semester_02_2019/4-stewardship-2019-08-06.md

 - KB: Thanks
 - KN: Kelsey, anything to add?
 - KB: Heard of stewardship term in 2 contexts
     - Montessori: stewarding a space.
-Elementary classrooms where everybody has a chore everyday, time at the end of the day for dusting computer monitors or rolling things up, put away.
+Elementary classrooms where everybody has a chore every day, time at the end of the day for dusting computer monitors or rolling things up, put away.
 Space stewardship which is cool interaction and ownership over space.
 No cleaners are coming.
 This is your space and need to take care of it.
     - Land stewardship: My dad spent career in timber sales.
 Dual part - they are clear cutting Alaskan forests but also works for tribal entities.
 Job a decade ago was stewardship of island with monoculture of spruce.
-Spruce takes a 100 years to mature.
+Spruce takes 100 years to mature.
 A lot of trees you can harvest in 10 years.
 But not spruce.
-Had to create plans accounting for livelihood but also economic, spirtual, recreational pursuits of tribal owners or shareholders.
-How Alaska native claims settled out, in perpetuity.
+Had to create plans accounting for livelihood but also economic, spiritual, recreational pursuits of tribal members/shareholders.
+How Alaska Native claims settled out, in perpetuity.
 Had to create plans out 100 years
     - Think about stewardship, looking at climate change, **the importance of place.** Stewarding land as opposed to nomads, which is how I've land but still attached to place.
 That's why circus commune is interesting. **The importance of intergenerational persistance, passing of knowledge as you lose a place**
 - EN: Really appreciated Kelsey's observations and reflections.
 Also land stewardship is how I think of it, my partner's family runs a farm for a long time.
 Kelsey raised issue of ownership
     - So interesting, the steward is not an owner, taking care of someone else's stuff.
 Reflect on the reading, pastor's comments, felt shockingly insightful.
 Not expecting something so straight-forward for a sermon, but helped defined stewardship in terms of ownership, responsibility, accountability, all these things that go into taking care of somebody else's stuff for them in relation to others who are potentially using it.
 Lots going on, great selection